JacobGrisham/Finance-Full-Stack-Web-App-using-Flask-and-SQL/README.md

 [![Python 3](https://pyup.io/repos/github/JacobGrisham/Finance-Full-Stack-Web-App-using-Flask-and-SQL/python-3-shield.svg)](https://pyup.io/repos/github/JacobGrisham/Finance-Full-Stack-Web-App-using-Flask-and-SQL/)
 ## Homework from [Harvard's Introduction to Computer Science CS50 hosted on eDX](https://www.edx.org/course/cs50s-introduction-to-computer-science)
 ## 🎓 [Web Track](https://cs50.harvard.edu/x/2020/tracks/web/)
 -   [Finance](https://cs50.harvard.edu/x/2020/tracks/web/finance/): Web application via which you can manage portfolios of stocks.
-This tool allows you to check real stocks’ actual prices and portfolios’ values, it will also let you buy (okay, “buy”) and sell (okay, “sell”) stocks by querying [IEX](iexcloud.io/) for stocks’ prices.
+This tool allows you to check real stocks’ actual prices and portfolios’ values, it will also let you buy (okay, “buy”) and sell (okay, “sell”) stocks by querying [IEX Stock Quote API](https://iexcloud.io/docs/api/#quote) for stocks’ prices.
 -   I wrote all the code in the templates directory.
 I wrote most of the code in application.py.
 Some of the code in helpers.py was provided by instructor
 -   I styled the application myself, with illustrations provided by [Freepik](http://www.freepik.com/).
 Landing page and favicon cloned after [Robinhood](https://robinhood.com/us/en/)